1998code/1998code/README.md

 ### Hi there 👋 I'm Ming - An Developer and UI Designer.
 🔭 I’m currently studying at The Hong Kong Polytechnic University and graduated from City University of Hong Kong.

-🌱 I’m currently learning SwiftUI (2020)
+🌱 My research fields are SwiftUI, ARKit, and Machine Learning related technology.
+(2020)

 ⚡  Freelance Work on Adobe Behance / Stock / dribbble @1998design